 Paul knew what would lay ahead for him when he departed from this life.

-1. He knew he would receive a crown of righteousness.
+- He knew he would receive a crown of righteousness.
 The crown was a metaphor.
-The literal crown in his time was a laurel wreath placed upon the head of a conquering king.
+In his time, the literal crown was a laurel wreath placed upon the head of a conquering king.
 This was the physical victory crown that conquering kings wore when they returned from battle.

-4. Thus, Paul was confident he would receive his “crown of righteousness” from Jesus Himself when Christ returns (2 Timothy 1:12).
+- Thus, Paul was confident that he would receive his “crown of righteousness” from Jesus when He should return (2 Timothy 1:12).

-3. This crown of righteousness, exaltation, and glory would be given not only to Paul but also to all faithful followers of the Lord Jesus Christ.
-Those who have suffered because of persecution and evildoers as they presented the Truth and lived it out.
+- This crown of righteousness, exaltation, and glory would be given to Paul and to all faithful followers of the Lord Jesus Christ, those who have suffered because of persecution and evildoers as they presented the Truth and lived it out.

 III.
 PAUL’S FINAL REQUEST TO TIMOTHY: